Skip to main content

 Is this calculator specific to one Redland SKU?+

-No, it is profile-based and should be aligned to the exact tile datasheet.
+No — it uses profile-family assumptions.
+For the exact count, match the tiles-per-square figure from the Redland datasheet for your specific product (Stonewold, Cambrian, Mini Stonewold, etc.) and headlap setting.
 For better estimating accuracy, cross-check headlap, coverage per tile, and waste allowance with your project notes, then confirm roof loading before final ordering.
-This keeps your manufacturer specs aligned with real site conditions and reduces costly quantity revisions.
+This keeps your manufacturer specs aligned with.

 Why does tile count vary even with the same roof area?+